gatsbyjs/gatsby/docs/tutorial/part-five/index.md

 ## What's coming next?

-Now you've learned how source plugins bring data _into_ Gatsby’s data system.
+Now you've learned how source plugins bring data _into_ Gatsby's data system.
 In the next tutorial, you'll learn how transformer plugins _transform_ the raw content brought by source plugins.
 The combination of source plugins and transformer plugins can handle all data sourcing and data transformation you might need when building a Gatsby site.
 Learn about transformer plugins in [part six of the tutorial](/tutorial/part-six/).